jmdigiorgio/voxproc-front/docs/poc-features.md

-# XTelegraph - Proof of Concept Features
+# voxproc - Proof of Concept Features

 For simplicity, a *post* refers to a single public or semi-public message from an external social media source such as X, Threads, etc.